 - 34% have hope that their personal finances will improve

 Other surveys have similar findings: paying down debt, building an emergency fund, budgeting better, boosting retirement savings, and investing more money at the https://www.bankrate.com/personal-finance/personal-finances-outlook-survey/ Here’s advice on how to stick to your goals:

-When we asked over 500 people about their biggest financial goals, the top five answers were:
+When we asked over 500 people about their biggest financial goals for 2023, the top five answers were: